Some useful post-operative advice

 Walking

-As you become steadier on your feet you can slowly increase the distance you walk.
-As you progress, you may try general household activities; however, try to avoid prolonged standing.
-If you wish to resume a particular hobby, please discuss this with your surgeon or physiotherapist.
+As you become steadier on your feet you can slowly increase the distance you walk and reduce the support you need from your walking aids.
+As you progress you may try general household activities, however try to avoid prolonged standing.
+If you wish to resume a particular hobby please discuss this with your surgeon or physiotherapist.

 Post operation

-The following information will help you during the first three months following your total hip replacement.
+The following information will help you during the first few months after your total hip replacement.

-You may experience some initial pain and discomfort from your new hip.
-This should settle within a few days with the help of pain relieving medication.
+You may experience some surgical pain and discomfort from your new hip, this should settle with the help of pain relieving medication.
 The stiffness and soreness may last a few months until the muscles and structures around the hip have fully healed and strengthened.

-You will be seen by a physiotherapist within 24 hours of your operation, who will encourage you to start exercising your new hip.
-You will be assisted out of bed, encouraged to walk with aids and helped to sit out in a chair by your bed.
+You will be seen by a physiotherapist on the day of your surgery (unless you are very late back from theatre) who will encourage you to start gently exercising your new hip.
+You will be assisted out of bed, encouraged to walk with walking aids and helped to sit out in a chair next to your bed.

-It is important to practise your exercises regularly.
-The physiotherapist will encourage and help you to become fully independent around the ward and teach you to negotiate stairs.
+It is important to practise your exercises regularly, at least five times a day.
+The physiotherapist will encourage and help you to become fully independent around the ward and teach you to negotiate steps or stairs if needed.

 Healing